Academy

 Training items

-Intitial training
+Intitial instructor training

-Recurrent training
+Recurrent instructor & assessor training

 • DAY 1 AM: KSA training standardisation elements.